 Create a new layer using the Layer menu or the keyboard shortcut Command + Shift + N (use Ctrl + Shift + N if you’re on a PC).
 Give it a descriptive name in the New Layer dialog box and click OK.

 Hold down the Alt key and click a part of your image that would be a good coverup patch for the text.
-Make sure your blank new layer is selected in the Layers panel, then start painting over top of the text you want to remove.
+Make sure your blank new layer is selected in the Layers panel, then start painting over the top of the text you want to remove.

 This process varies quite a lot depending on the exact contents of your image, but the general steps remain the same.
 Switch up your source point as needed to make sure that your patch layer matches up seamlessly with the background layer.
-Vary your brush size, opacity, and edge hardness as needed, just like you would with any other brush tool.
+Change your brush size, opacity, and edge hardness as needed, just like you would with any other brush tool.

 It can be very time-consuming to get this right, and there are some situations where it’s simply too complex and difficult to create an accurate edit, especially if you’re not sure what should appear “under” the text you are removing.